Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot

-Using this model, we can generate simulated time-series heat transfer data given sensor and object parameters as well as their initial temperature conditions.
-We modeled this time-series as Gaussian process and developed a statistical method to calculate the $F_1$ score of the binary material recognition performance.
-Using this model and the statistical method, we analyzed the effect of material thermal effusivities, initial temperatures, and noise on the material recognition performance.
-Given material properties, environmental conditions and a desired level of material recognition performance, this model could potentially be used to help provide design guidelines for thermal sensors.
-We also estimated the binary material recognition performance for all materials in the CES Edupack Level-1 Database \citep{ashby2008ces} resulting in a total of $2346$ binary material recognition tasks and compared the results with that of Support Vector Machine (SVM).
-We also collected data from 12 real-world representative materials using a 1-DOF robot with a linear actuator and a tactile sensor attached at its end (see Figure \ref{fig:1dof}).
-We estimated their material recognition performance ($66$ binary comparisons) using the identified parameters from the real-world data, the physics-based model, and the statistical method.
-Our objective was to see if our model could predict the results obtained using SVM.
+Using this model, we can generate simulated time-series heat-transfer data given sensor and object parameters as well as their initial temperature conditions for a large set of physically-meaningful parameters.
+We simulated the data for $69$ materials from the publicly-available CES Edupack Level-1 Database~\cite{ashby2008ces}.
+We used this simulated time-series data to train and evaluate our machine learning model for a total of $2346$ material pairs.
+We also performed real-world experiments using a real robot equipped with a thermal sensor collecting data from material blocks and comparing the material recognition performance of $66$ material pairs.
+Additionally, we analyzed how our data-driven model, trained on the simulated data, performed on data collected using the real robot.